 Diagnosing Conduction Aphasia

-Several standardized tests exist for diagnosing and classifying the types of aphasia.
-For example, the Boston Diagnostic Aphasia Examination (BDAE) and the Western Aphasia Battery (WAB) are two commonly used test batteries for diagnosing conduction aphasia.
+Several standardized tests exist for diagnosing and classifying the various types of aphasia.
+For example, the Boston Diagnostic Aphasia Examination (BDAE) and the Western Aphasia Battery (WAB) are two commonly used tests to diagnose conduction aphasia.

-These examinations involve a set of tests, which include asking the person to name pictures, read printed words, count aloud, and repeat words and non-words.
-Neuro-imaging such as MRIs or CTs can also identify any strokes, tumor, infection, or other conditions that may have caused your aphasia.
+These examinations include a series of assessments, which require a person to name pictures, read printed words, count aloud, repeat words, and identify images.
+In addition, neuro-imaging such as MRIs or CT scans are effective in diagnosing strokes, tumors, infections, or other conditions that may be the cause of your aphasia.

 Once your doctor has determined that you may have conduction aphasia, you can begin seeking treatment.